posabsolute/jquery-behavior-miner/readme.md

 behaviorMiner has a simple plugin architecture, the GA plugin already use it, to enable GA or create your own connector here what you can do.

-In the case of google analytics the only things to do is enable the data connector and include the javascript file
+In the case of google analytics only enable the data connector and include the javascript file

 	<script>$(document).behaviorMiner({dataConnector:"ga"});</script>

 If you want to create your own connector please base yourself on the plugin provided (jquery.behaviorMiner.ga.js).
 Change for your own connector name, when the plugin is intanciated the *init()* function will be automatically loaded.

+The options are automatically passed to the connectors, you can retrive them using *this.options*.

 ## Adding behaviors